Logan Cooley: Personal life

 Cooley is from the borough of West Mifflin in the greater Pittsburgh area.
 With his third-overall selection in the 2022 NHL entry draft, he became the highest-drafted player to date from the Pittsburgh area, surpassing previous first-round picks J. T. Miller (15th overall) and R. J. Umberger (16th overall).

 Despite being a Pittsburgh native and getting his start in hockey through Sidney Crosby's Little Penguins program, Cooley has stated that he grew up a Washington Capitals and Alexander Ovechkin fan.

 Cooley's cousin, L.J.
-Mooney, is an ice hockey player who was drafted in the 4th round (113th overall) of the 2025 NHL Entry Draft and committed to play college ice hockey at Minnesota.
+Mooney, is an ice hockey player who was drafted in the fourth round (113th overall) of the 2025 draft and committed to play college ice hockey at Minnesota.